Handit-AI/hackaton-self-improving-engine/ACE_SYSTEM_DOCUMENTATION.md

 ```
 New Bullet → Crossover Parents (last 6 bullets) → Generate 4 Candidates
                                                     ↓
-                                          Test 5 NEW Bullets Only
+                                          Test 5 NEW Bullets on 4 Scenarios
                                                     ↓
-                                           Keep Top 2 Only
+                                           Keep Only Best Bullet
 ```

 **Old bullets are NOT re-tested - only used as parents for crossover**